Best Minecraft Server Hosting (2026)

 # Provider Price RAM CPU Storage Best for

-1 Hostinger Game Panel $6.99/mo 4 GB AMD EPYC, 2 vCPU 60 GB NVMe First-time server owners, bundled domain, one-click modpacks
+1 Hostinger Game Panel $6.99/mo 4 GB AMD EPYC, 2 vCPU 60 GB NVMe First server, bundled domain, one-click modpacks

 2 Apex Hosting $7.49/mo (Premium) 3 GB Intel/AMD shared SSD Plug-and-play modded servers (800+ modpack installer)